 Think back to the last time you were behind the wheel.
 Did you pick up your phone to check your texts or to see who was calling?
 Well, starting January 1, 2021, picking up or holding your phone in Virginia is enough to get you pulled over and ticketed.
 Using your phone in any capacity is now considered a primary offense, meaning an officer of the law can pull you over for this offense.

 Interestingly, Virginia previously banned texting and e-mailing while driving, but due to the lack of specificity surrounding the law, other uses of the phone were permissible until now.
 In 2019, distracted driving accounted for over 20% of accidents that occurred across the state of Virginia.
 While not all distracted driving occurrences are phone-related, more than half account for phone usage in some way or another.

-If you or a loved one has been injured in a car accident due to someone else’s negligence, call us today for a FREE legal consultation at (571) 229 – 1800 or visit us at www.theparrishlawfirm.com/contact.
+If you or a loved one have been injured in a car accident due to someone else’s negligence, call us today for a FREE legal consultation at (571) 229 – 1800 or visit us here.